 Due to my strong connection to the city, people keep asking me where to stay in Budapest.
 I’ve spent time in all of the central neighbourhoods and some of the outer areas.
-I’ve stayed in luxury hotels, basic, budget hotels, famous Art Nouveau buildings and 19th century palaces.
-I’ve lost count of how many Airbnb apartments I stayed in.
-I also rented a long-term apartment in the Palace District and even bought my own apartment in the Jewish Quarter.
+I’ve stayed in luxury hotels, basic, budget hotels, famous Art Nouveau buildings and 19th-century palaces.

 Where to Stay in Budapest

-My top 4 places to stay in Budapest:
+My top 3 places to stay in Budapest per district:

 This is a small boutique hotel on Egyetem Square, a quiet square home to a stunning university and church.
 Located in the 5th district but away from the crowds, it’s the best of both worlds, walking distance to the sights yet peaceful.
-In this neighbourhood you have a mix of traditional Hungarian restaurants, burger joints and vegan bistros.
+In this neighbourhood, you have a mix of traditional Hungarian restaurants, burger joints and vegan bistros.
 Specialty coffee shops Madal and Budapest Baristas are close by as is the Csendes ruin bar or you can have cocktails in the hotel’s rooftop bar.
 The hotel is modern with unique room designs, very comfortable beds and the best breakfast I’ve ever had in Budapest.
-Be aware that some rooms are quite small so check carefully before booking.

-I lived on Rumbach Sebestyen street, just down the road from the Roombach Hotel, for two months when I first moved to Budapest.
-This is the best part of the Jewish Quarter.
-Here you are just behind the Dohany Street Synagogue, walking distance to the 5th district sights, and minutes from at least five great ruin bars and countless cafes.
+When I first moved to Budapest, I spent two months just down the road from the Roombach Hotel.
+This is the best part of the Jewish Quarter due to its proximity to everything you’re likely looking for.
+Here you are just behind the Dohany Street Synagogue, within walking distance to the 5th district sights, and minutes from at least five great ruin bars and countless cafes.
 The area can get a little rowdy on the weekends but there aren’t any pubs or nightclubs on this street.
-You can’t beat the convenience of this location.

 I don’t suggest going too deep into the 8th district but Brody House is in the perfect street in the Palace District, one block from the 5th district and one block from the Jewish Quarter.
 The hotel is in a deceptively beautiful building directly opposite the Hungarian National Museum.
-The rooms are gorgeous and the staff excellent, as reflected in the 9.6 Booking rating.
-Down the road you have two of the best specialty coffee places in Budapest, a wine bar in a park and excellent transport with both the tram and the Astoria metro station nearby.
+The rooms are gorgeous and the staff excellent, as reflected in the guest reviews and ratings.
+Down the road, you have two of the best specialty coffee places in Budapest, a wine bar in a park and excellent transport with both the tram and the Astoria metro station nearby.
 I lived about 50 metres from this hotel and can’t recommend this neighbourhood highly enough.

 Budapest Neighbourhood Guide